ccp84/c25k/README.md

     return HttpResponseRedirect(reverse('user_list'))
 ```

-This function takes in the id of the user that was clicked on from the url and uses it to filter the User table.
+This function takes in the id of the user that was clicked on from the URL and uses it to filter the User table.
 The returned User object then has the group 'leader' added to its list of groups.
 The filtering to fetch groups was researched using [this thread](https://stackoverflow.com/questions/6288661/adding-a-user-to-a-group-in-django) on stack overflow.

 ![make_leader](documentation/make_leader.png)

-Logged in superuser accounts have the ability to remove users from the leaders group.
+Logged-in superuser accounts can remove users from the leaders group.
 The function to do this is identical to adding with the change of 1 line from `runner.groups.add(leaders_group)` to `runner.groups.remove(leaders_group)`.
-The authentication checking for this ability is done in the django template.
+The authentication checking for this ability is done in the Django template.
 ```html
 {% if request.user.is_superuser %}
 <li class="btn btn-danger">